TrailsofGold/whitepaper/docs/game_concept/items.md

 ## Max items per crew

-The number of available slots depends on the capacity skill of your ship.
-You unlock a new slot every 4 capacity skill points.
+The number of available slots depends on the capacity skill of the ship.
+A new slot is unlocked every 4 capacity skill points.

 As an example: